wmedsantos/BracketsValidator/README.md

 We ran both methods with a large input string (containing more than a thousand brackets) and measured the elapsed time for validation.
 Here are the results:

-- `ValidateBracketOrder` Elapsed time: 4886 ms
+- `ValidateBracketOrder` Elapsed time: 4886 tiks
-- `ValidateBracketOrderByRegex` Elapsed time: 3328771 ms
+- `ValidateBracketOrderByRegex` Elapsed time: 3328771 tiks

 As you can see, the `ValidateBracketOrder` method significantly outperformed the `ValidateBracketOrderByRegex` method in terms of execution time with a large string.